joballo/PyThreadFuture/README.md

 # Wait for all submitted tasks to complete and get their results
 result = executor.run_and_wait([future3, future4])
 print(result)

-# This must be added to release resouces.
+Shutdown
+Don't forget to shut down the executor to release resources:

+python
+Copy code
 executor.shutdown()
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.